voicebase/voicebase-docs/docs/overview/api_overview.rst

 Authorization
 #############

-The VoiceBase V2 (Beta) REST API is secured using OAuth Bearer tokens.
+The VoiceBase V3 REST API is secured using OAuth Bearer tokens.
 Bearer tokens are issued and managed through the `Developer Portal <https://apis.voicebase.com/developer-portal>`_.

 For details on getting your first token, see the `How to Get Your Bearer Token <../how-to-guides/hello-world.html#how-to-get-your-bearer-token>`_